indyplanets/appcenter-documentation/user-guide/index.md

 Teradata AppCenter (AppCenter) is self-service execution platform for creating and running custom SQL, BTEQ, or Java applications (apps).
 These apps query data from Teradata, Aster, or Presto systems and return a result set that can include custom visualizations.
 AppCenter includes privacy settings for both the apps and results.
 You can run apps on demand or set up a schedule to run them automatically.

-AppCenter is deployed as part of the the Teradata Managed Cloud, with future releases that will support public clouds, such as Amazon and Azure, and on-premises.
+AppCenter is deployed as part of the Teradata Managed Cloud, with future releases that will support public clouds, such as Amazon and Azure, and on-premises.
 It provides a feature-rich UI and complete API support.

 ## Getting Started